rht-labs/tech-exercise/docs/6-secret-management-in-saap/2-devworkspaces.md

 ![devspace-new-terminal](images/devspace-new-terminal.png)

-You will be prompted to `Select a container to create a new terminal`
+You will be prompted to `Select a container to create a new terminal`.
+Select `stack-tl500` container, then select working directory, either `stakater-nordmart-review` and `stakater-nordmart-review-ui`.

 ![devspace-select-container-for-terminal](images/devspace-select-container-for-terminal.png)